uwcartlab/webmapping/Chapter07/readme.md

 More [information about milestones](https://docs.github.com/en/github/managing-your-work-on-github/creating-and-editing-milestones-for-issues-and-pull-requests) is available in the GitHub help information.

+**8.\.
+Stay in Contact with Your Team**

+Use Slack and video conference platforms to stay in contact with your team.
+Determine whether you prefer to work at the same time or independently, updating your team when you have made changes.
+Virtual collaboration is difficult, so don't be afraid to overcommunicate until you figure out a workflow.

 ## Activity 7

 1. Clone the collaborative repository we created for you.